N40K0/VTuberDiscover/README.md

 **Unavailable for now**
-Please refer to Improve UI branch for lastest working site.
+Please refer to UI Improvement branch for lastest working site.

 # VtuberDiscover